John Wayne Gacy: Arrest

-After being informed that the police had found human remains in his crawl space and that he would now face murder charges, Gacy told officers he wanted to "clear the air".
+After being informed that police had found human remains in his crawl space and that he would now face murder charges, Gacy told officers he wanted to "clear the air".
 In the early morning hours of December 22, and in the presence of his lawyers, Gacy provided a formal statement in which he confessed to murdering approximately thirty young males—all of whom he claimed had entered his house willingly.
 Some victims were referred to by name, but Gacy claimed not to know or remember most of the names.
 He claimed all were teenage male runaways or male prostitutes, the majority of whom he had buried in his crawl space.
 Gacy claimed to have dug only five of the graves in this location and had his employees (including Godzik) dig the remaining trenches so that he would "have graves available".
 When shown a driver's license issued to a Robert Hasten which had been found on his property, Gacy claimed not to know this individual but admitted that this license had been in the possession of one of his victims.
 He also confessed to having planned to further conceal the bodies beneath his property by covering the entire crawl space with concrete in January 1979.

 When questioned specifically about Piest, Gacy confessed to luring him to his house and strangling him on December 11.
 He also admitted to having slept alongside Piest's body that evening, before disposing of the corpse in the Des Plaines River in the early hours of December 13.
 On his way to the police station, he had been in a minor traffic accident after disposing of Piest.
 His vehicle had slid off an ice-covered road and had to be towed free.